Witte Software® https://www.modbustools.com

 Comma

-Values separated by a comma.
+Values separated by commas.

 Tab